-Prerequisites: Admission into counseling program.
+Prerequisites: Admission into a Counseling & Human Services program.
 This course explores the cognitive, affective, social, and moral development of young adulthood with a special emphasis on developmental and contextual risks and resiliencies that affect best practices in higher education.

-EDGU 60613 Orientation to Programs in Guidance and Counseling
+EDGU 60613 Guidance and Counseling Programs